ekataglobal/solrcloud_manager/README.md

 optionally clean up by wiping the shards from the index node so you can cleanly remove it from the cluster again.

 **fill**:
-Adds replicas to nodes not currently participating in a given collection, starting with the slices with the lowest replica count.
+Adds replicas to nodes not currently/fully participating in a given collection, starting with the slices with the lowest replica count.

 The number of replicas per node will not exceed the number of replicas per node for the collection prior to running this command.
 May result in uneven replica counts across slices, if extra capacity wasn't evenly divisible.

+Note that "participation" for a node is determined by slice count for the _given_ collection, not slice count across _all_ collections.

 **clean**:
 Removes any replicas in a given collection that are not currently marked "active".
 A node doesn't have to be